-I. WARM-UP Vocabulary

-Match the words in column A with their meanings in column B.

-A

-- 1. issue

-- 2. shift

-- 3. protest

-- 4. agenda

-- 5. observe

-В

-- a. list of items that have to be discussed at a meeting

-- b. to say or to show publicly that you object to something

-- c. to see, watch, perceive or notice

-- d. an important subject that people are arguing about or discussing

-- e. a person's scheduled period of work

-II.
-DIALOGUE BOX
+- a. list of items that have to be discussed at the meeting - b. to say or to show publicly that you object to something - c. to see, watch, perceive or notice - d. an important subject that people argue about or discuss - e. a person's scheduled period of work issues that emerged in the last meeting.
+Our agenda for today is the changing of shifts: morning and night shifts.
+What is your experience regarding this?

-Louigie: Good afternoon, everyone!
-As you all know we are here to discuss the main
+Louigie: Good afternoon everyone.
+As you all know we are here to discuss the main change on schedules.

-issues arising from the last meeting.
-Our agenda for today is the changing of

-shifts; morning and night shifts.
-What is your observation on this?

-Christine: Yes, we really had a hard time explaining to the employees about this change.
+Christine: Yes, we really had a hard time explaining to the employees about the change.

-Rosie: The employees keep protesting on why the company has to do the sudden
+Rosie: The employees keep protesting on why the company has to do the sudden employees to fill the vacant positions in the production.

-change on schedules.

-Lougie: I think, we have to raise this on HR department.
-We have to hire more employees that could replace the vacant positions in the production.
-Christine: That could be the best solution.
+Louigie: I think we have to raise this with the HR department.
+We have to hire more

+Christine: That may be the best solution.

 Kate: Rosie and I agree to that.

 Louigie: Okay then.
 Let's try that idea.
 I guess that would be all.
 Let's call it a day.

-Comprehension Check - 1.
-What is the meeting's main agenda? - 2.
+- 1. What is the meeting's main agenda? - 2.
 What is the employees' stand on this matter? - 3.
 What could be the possible solutions on this issue?

-Running a Meeting III.
-LANGUAGE BOX Many verbs are commonly followed by another verb.
-Some verbs must be followed by an infinitive "to": EXAMPLES: I'm planning to finish the report on Monday.
-I'm going to report on Monday.
+Running a Meeting

+Many verbs are commonly followed by another verb.

+Some verbs must be followed by the infinitive 'to':

+- I'm planning to finish the report on Monday. - I'm going to report on Monday.

+Some verbs just need the infinitive without 'to':

+Example:

+• Let John finalize what he's doing.

+Sometimes the '-ing' form of the verb in needed:

+Example:

-Some verbs just need the infinitive without "to": EXAMPLE: Let John finalize what he's doing.
-Sometimes the -ing form of the verb is needed: EXAMPLE: We can postpone having a meeting today until the president arrives.
+• We can postpone having a meeting today until the president arrives.

 IV.
 SAY IT!
 You are a manager of an advertising company.
 Conduct a meeting regarding reduction of cost in the IT Department.
-Make use of the infinitive.
+Make use of 'the infinitive'.

 These are the agenda:

-a.
-IT Department running costs b. staff cuts
+- a.
+IT Department running costs - b.
+Staff cuts